-BIOX 550 Animal Anatomy and Locomotion (3 cr.)
-Prerequisite(s): None
+$BIOX\ 550$ Animal Anatomy and Locomotion (3 cr.)

 This course introduces different types of locomotion and the major skeletal and muscular structures of animals.
 Special emphasis is placed upon the impact of locomotion and feeding strategies upon form.
 Vocabulary, structural arrangement, and kinetic function are all considered.
 The course also considers standard locomotion cycles and the relationship between humans and various animals.
 Special emphasis is given to adapting this knowledge to the needs of artists and animators.